WIMBIZ

 Women in Management, Business and Public Service (WIMBIZ) is a Nigerian non-profit organization dedicated to promoting and supporting women in leadership roles.
 WIMBIZ is of African roots with a global perspective of connecting and inspiring women across the globe to catalyze their growth to leadership positions and contribution to nation-building.
 With a history spanning 24 years, WIMBIZ has implemented various programs that inspire, empower, and advocate for greater representation of women in both the public and private sectors.

-WIMBIZ has a global network of over 3,357 accomplished women who contribute to their initiatives in management, business, and public service.
-WIMBIZ collaborates with reputable domestic and international organisations to deliver impactful programs, positively influencing over 344,335 women to excel in their careers and businesses.
+WIMBIZ has a global network of over 3,357 women who contribute to their initiatives in management, business, and public service.
+WIMBIZ collaborates with domestic and international organisations to deliver programs, influencing over 344,335 women in their careers and businesses.